Want your movie to have a professional movie poster?

-If you need to figure out what producers did what, check out our article “What does a Producer do?"
+Consequently, if you need to figure out which producers did what, check out our article “What does a Producer do?"
 That should help you get a sense of which ones you feel you need to include in your movie poster credits.And for even more info, head over to the Producers Guild site.

 There are also often many writers on any given film.
 Sometimes there are many writers over the course of many years.
 Or decades.